minhkhoinguy/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler
 Real-time display on top

-hen entering text and pressing 💾, the data including text and time will be saved to local storage.
+When entering text and pressing 💾, the data including text and time will be saved to local storage.

 # Links
 Website: https://minhkhoinguy.github.io/Work-Day-Scheduler/